 Main Ingredients: Sphagnum peat moss, compost, and Poultry litter which is a blend of organic waste produced from chickens like manure, uneaten corn feed, shed feathers, and pine shavings which are often used as bedding materials.
 It also contains hardwood shavings and bone meal.

 Ideal for: Flowers, Fruit, Vegetables, Herbs

 This product is ideal because it is easy to use and pre-packaged.
-The peat moss will retain some water, the bone meal will add calcium as well as some drainage.
+The peat moss will retain some water, and the bone meal will add calcium as well as some drainage.
 The hardwoods also add drainage.
 The compost and poultry litter add fertilizer so little must be added later.